Joe1best/PHYS-512-Psets/N-Body Project/README.md

 according to the [Project Guidelines](https://github.com/Joe1best/PHYS-512-Psets/blob/master/N-Body%20Project/project_guidelines.pdf).

 To approach this project, I used the Particle Mesh (PM) method described in more details below.
 Important to note that this project is only implemented in 2-D for the time being.
 Further work will see this implemented in N-dimensions.
 The results for each question can be found in the [gifs folder](https://github.com/Joe1best/PHYS-512-Psets/tree/master/N-Body%20Project/gifs).
+Methods of setting up and running the simulation can be found in the python file allocated for each part.

 ## Particle Mesh